The Ramapo Rally offers six different rides/routes

 Organized events, like the Ramapo Rally, make these long rides easier to do because all the routes have GPS route files, fully stocked rest stops, and SAG support.
-Of course, the Rally isn’t all about the longer rides: we pride ourselves on providing safe, fun, and exciting rides for riders of all abilities.
+Of course, the Rally isn’t just about the longer rides: we pride ourselves on providing safe, fun, and exciting rides for riders of all abilities!

 The 100 mile ride is also called a “Century” or an “Imperial Century“.
 The 62 mile ride is called a “Metric Century” because it is 100 kilometers.
 The 125 mile route is called a “Double Metric Century“ because it is 200 kilometers.
 The “Double Metric” is a hilly, challenging ride for experienced and skilled cyclists able to ride at an average of 16mph or more.
 After mile 31.4, this route follows the 100 mile route.